 After many months of planning and waiting for the garden surrounds to be made for my new garden area the time has finally come to start my Potager, Jardin de Cure or Kitchen Garden.
-I’m very happy and excited to get out in the garden again and do a trial layout, and I’ve everything ready to begin.
+I’m very happy to get out in the garden again and do a trial layout, and I’ve everything ready to begin.
 I don’t think I’ve planned any aspect of a garden so thoroughly before, so it will be interesting to see if careful planning pays off.

 The quote above describes the mindset of a gardener who may often be dissatisfied when projects don’t go according to plan.
 There is always, in my opinion, a solid motivation to want to do something in the garden better than last year.
 Despite my best efforts, I was genuinely disappointed in some garden sections last season, although pretty and loved by the bees, they did not work in a practical sense.
 I am very keen to make changes.
 The first one is to revamp the front path that has become impassable because the lavender is overgrown to the detriment of the Merrymaker roses, not to mention the ease of access to the front door.